Human population planning: Population planning movement

+World population since 1800 in billions.
+Data from the United Nations projections in 2019.

 Paige Whaley Eager argues that the shift in perception that occurred in the 1960s must be understood in the context of the demographic changes that took place at the time.
 It was only in the first decade of the 19th century that the world's population reached one billion.
 The second billion was added in the 1930s, and the next billion in the 1960s.
 90 percent of this net increase occurred in developing countries.
 Eager also argues that, at the time, the United States recognised that these demographic changes could significantly affect global geopolitics.
 Large increases occurred in China, Mexico and Nigeria, and demographers warned of a "population explosion", particularly in developing countries from the mid-1950s onwards.

 In the 1980s, tension grew between population planning advocates and women's health activists who advanced women's reproductive rights as part of a human rights-based approach.
 Growing opposition to the narrow population planning focus led to a significant change in population planning policies in the early 1990s.